wedgetaileagle/UsingGitHubRepos/README.md

 5. git log
 6. git status

-# Commit updated file to the local git repo
+# Commit updated files to the local git repo

-7. git commit -m "Message with details of updates"
+7. git commit -a -m "Message with details of updates"
 # Use git commit to save the updates to the local repo

 8. git log